goupaz/website_old/_faq/use-k8s-secrets.md

 ---
-title: Zoom Nədir?
+title: What is Zoom ?
 order: 120
 type: markdown
 ---
 {% include home.html %}
-Zoom İnteraktiv Vebinarlar təşkil etmək üçün istifadə olunan platformadır.
+Zoom is a platform used to organize interactive Webinars.
 [Ətraflı](https://zoom.us/)